April: Celebrate Pride

 Every member of our community should have the opportunity to feel safe, supported, and seen.
 Yale has multiple resources for students, faculty, and staff who need guidance, assistance, or information; or who want to discuss or report an incident of discrimination, harassment, or sexual misconduct.
 Examples of these resources include: Office of Institutional Equity and Access, Resources to Discuss Discrimination and Harassment Concerns, and more.

 Coming Out is the process in which an individual a) accepts and identifies with their gender identity and/or sexual orientation and b) shares their identity willingly with others.
-Review helpful information developed by Yale’s Office of LGBTQ Resources on navigating the coming out process.
+Check out these guides that are used to support someone navigating the coming out or disclosure process.

 Initiative on Race, Gender, and Globalization